pgporada/ansible-role-terraform/README.md

 - - - -
 # How to hack away at this role
 Before submitting a PR, please create a test and run it through test-kitchen.
 You will need to have at least Ruby 2.x, probably through rbenv, and Bundler.

+    # This takes care of twiddling all the bits that need to be updated when bumping the terraform version
+    ./update_automagic.sh x.x.x

+    # This will run your terraform update through the test system
+    bundle update
     bundle install
-    bundle update
     bundle exec kitchen create
     bundle exec kitchen converge
     bundle exec kitchen verify